rmorse/babel-plugin-jsx-template-vars/README.md

 };
 Person.templateVars = [ 'name', 'favoriteColor', [ 'show', { type: 'control' } ] ];
 ```
-By signifying the variable as a control variable, the correct handlebars tags (and expression) is added to the output.
+By signifying the variable as a control variable, the statement and expression is added to the output.

-If using Handlebars the result would be:
+If using Handlebars the output would be:

 ```handlebars
 <h1>{{name}}</h1>